DerelictOrg/DerelictPHYSFS/README.md

 DerelictPHYSFS
 ==============

-A dynamic binding to version 2.03 of the [PhysicsFS][1] library for the D Programming Language.
+A dynamic binding to version 2.1 of the [PhysicsFS][1] library for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictLua and load Lua at run time.
+Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictPHYSFS and load PhysicsFS at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.physfs.physfs;